 During the holiday season, Campus Ministry sponsors a collection of various items to try and provide the people of Hopkins Park with presents they can enjoy.
 Students who participate in this trip gain a greater perspective on life and form bonds with the spirited and friendly people of Hopkins Park.

 Baldwin is located on the west side of Michigan.
 Each May we work on improving homes and visit with those in the community.

 Misericordia is a 31-acre residential community serving individuals with developmental disabilities.
 It offers a wide variety of programs and currently serves more than 600 children and adults.
 To learn more about Misericordia’s mission, visit www.misericordia.com.
-We will spend our Spring Break, March 18-23 serving at Misericordia.

 Please contact Carrie Roberts, email@example.com with any questions.